Financial-Times/x-dash/components/x-interaction/readme.md

 Before calling `hydrate`, you must first `import` any `x-interaction` components that will be rendered on the page.
 The components register themselves with the `x-interaction` runtime when imported; you don't need to do anything with the imported component.
 This will also ensure the component is included in your client-side bundle.

-Because `hydrate` expects the wrappers to be present in the DOM when called, it should be called in an event such as `DOMContentLoaded`.
+Because `hydrate` expects the wrappers to be present in the DOM when called, it should be called after [`DOMContentLoaded`](https://developer.mozilla.org/en-US/docs/Web/Events/DOMContentLoaded).
+Depending on your page structure, it might be appropriate to hydrate the component when it's scrolled into view.

 A full example of client-side code for hydrating components: